Kaivv1/VillaHaven/README.md

   - Safely delete your account when needed.

 - **View and Manage Reservations:**
+  - Create a reservation by choosing a payment method.
   - Access a list of your reservations.
   - Cancel a reservation with a simple process.